 After the usual polepole lecture over dinner (directed at me) I pushed for specifics on the conditions, about the snow and ice.
 Reluctantly Eric said “It’s not that safe”.
 Only that morning there were two people with broken legs and many more injured.
 It was starting to sound interesting.
 We were advised to take snacks, everyone else had a dozen energy bars and gels.
 I had a Mars bar and a bottle of Kilimanjaro beer… It was going to be tough.
 I did however have one pair of pants, two pairs of thermal leggings, two base layers, a t-shirt, jumper, fleece, down jacket, ski trousers, a balaclava, buff, wooly hat, two pairs of wool socks and sturdy but ill-fitting waterproof boots.
 I would weigh a tonne and be hungry but at least I’d be warm.
 My wake up call would be at 11pm.

 I’d given up on trying to get any sleep that night and it wasn’t long before someone was tapping on my tent telling me it was time.
 After donning all my clothes and eating a little porridge I was ready.
 And so we headed off, following a few patches of head torches floating in the black above.
-After a little while I turned and saw a blood moon, my first, I was hoping this wasn’t an omen.
+After a little while I turned and saw the moon, looming low on the horizon and glowing red.
+I hoped this was not an omen.
 It would have been nice to pay more attention to it but I was kind of busy looking at the ground.